A range of gender-sensitive Domestic Abuse community services are currently provided by Staying Put.

-Domestic abuse is defined as: any incident of threatening behaviour, violence or abuse (psychological, coercion physical, sexual, financial or emotional) between adults who are, or have been, intimate partners or family members, regardless of gender or sexuality.
+Domestic Abuse is defined as: any incident of threatening behaviour, violence or abuse (psychological, coercive, physical, sexual, financial or emotional) between adults who are, or have been, intimate partners or family members, regardless of gender or sexuality.

 The Government definition of domestic violence:

 Any incident of threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults who are or have been intimate partners or family members, regardless of gender or sexuality."
 This includes issues of concern to black and minority ethnic (BME) communities such as so called 'honour based violence', female genital mutilation (FGM) and forced marriage.